abtin/notes/2022/May.md

 - Removing noise is more important than adding signal.
 Sculpting.
 - This Video about Calud Shannon [https://www.youtube.com/watch?v=JP1Ljp8X6hg blew my mind.

+### May 19, 2022

+#### Thoughts

+- The great reset is interesting.
+For longest time employers pushed employees to be flexible and do the work they didn't enjoy.
+Now it's employees turn to demand flexibility from the employer.

+- I'm just observing.